 - Automatically release this version after App Review, no earlier than…: you can select the time/date for the release.
 If your application passes the review, it will be published at that time.

-These options can help developers and product owners/managers to pass the review and wait for the marketing campaign to start.
-You need to know that the first app review is the most critical, and so the App Store team verifies the application for a much longer period and more thoroughly.
-Every further update is reviewed as well, but it takes less time for the verification.
-Sometimes can take just a few hours.
+These options can help developers and product owners/managers pass the evaluation and prepare for the start of the marketing campaign.
+Because the initial app evaluation is the most crucial, the App Store team thoroughly evaluates the application for a much longer period of time.
+Every successive update is similarly reviewed, albeit the process takes less time.
+In certain circumstances, it may just take a few hours.

-The App Store may reject your application.
-That’s OK.
-Do not panic.
-If you understand the reason, you just fix the issue and resubmit the application for review again.
-If you have questions or would like to provide additional information, you can use the Resolution Center to communicate with the App Review team.
-They are supportive and ready to help you with your application.
-We have fixed a lot of issues with their help.
+If you have any issues or would like to give further information, please utilize the Resolution Center to contact the App Review staff.
+They are encouraging and eager to assist you with your application.
+DashDevs have fixed a lot of issues with their help.